magnusgp/FakeNewsDetection/reports/README.md

 ### Question 21

-> **Upload one image of your GCP cloud build history, so we can see the history of the images that have been build in**
+> **Upload one image of your GCP cloud build history, so we can see the history of the images that have been built in**
 > **your project.
 You can take inspiration from [this figure](figures/build.png).**
 >
 > Answer: